SamG101-Developer/SPP-Primer-2/Writerside/topics/14-2-STL-Structure.md

 - **Strings**: The `Str` class is the string class in the foundation layer.
 It also has a `Backend` generic type parameter that provides the core functionality of the string, such as `RopeStr` or `VecStr`.
-The `Str` class's more comprehensive methods will in turn call teh fixed set of backend methods.
+The `Str` class's more comprehensive methods will in turn call the fixed set of backend methods.

 - **Iterators**: The `IterMov`, `IterMut`, `IterRef` class is the iterator class in the foundation layer.
 Each iterator class superimposes the corresponding generator class, allowing a yield-based approach to iteration (internal